goeiebook/creativelab/narrative.md

 ---

 One morning I returned to the culvert to experiment with the bounce-back phenomenon.
-I throw the ball forward, the angle is too low and it does not bounce of the ceiling.
-Instead it continues foward, out of the culvert and plops into the stream.
-Anyone watching me would have thought I deliberatly threw it into the water.
-I remain where I am, and film the space where the ball was last seen.
+On the first throw the angle is too shallow.
+It fails to reach the ceiling, and continues forward instead.
+It bounces happily along, and then plops into the rushing stream.
+Gone.
+Anyone watching would have thought I threw it in deliberatly.
+That was clumsy.
+I film the space where the ball was last seen.

+[insert film]
 ---

 One morning the temperative climbs above zero.
-Now spring is definately taking hold.
+Now spring is gaining momentum.
 The trees shed their coats of ice.
 Cracking and crashing sounds fill the world.
 It is dangerous.
-A small piece falls form from high up and strikes my finger.
-It breaks the skin and I bleed.
+A small piece falls from high up, striking my finger.
+It breaks skin and I bleed.

 ---

 I miss the white ball.
-I always search the banks of the stream where it fell in, but do not have much hope of finding it.
-Then I found another ball; day-glo orange, a miniature tennis ball.
-It is wet and off-putting, but I pick it up anyway.
+When I pass the place it fell in, I always peer into the water and look along the banks.
+There is not much hope for recovery.
+But a few blocks further, along a sidewalk through a park, I find another ball.
+Day-glo orange, a miniature tennis ball.
+It is wet and disgusting, but I pick it up anyway.
 It does not bounce well.
-It is the third ball in this story; which seems appropriate.
-I cannot leave it, so I rinse it in the stream and let it dry.
-It is small and not as much fun as the white ball.
-But is another turn in this story, and I resign to carrying it with me.
+Despite the bright color, it is sad.
+The third ball of this story.
+I cannot leave it.

+I wash it in the sink of a mall bathroom, then dry it in a Dyson Airblade.
+I resign to carrying it with me.

 [todo: image]
 ---